MY ESWRA LOGIN

 9.1 Required

 The conference website should be set up at an early stage (-14 months) including theme, subthemes, and relevant dates (call for papers, submissions etc).
 This needs to be constantly updated throughout the conference planning process.
-It also needs to be user-friendly with appropriate information on registration, travel, access, accommodation, etc.
+It also needs to be user-friendly with appropriate information on registration, travel, access, accommodation, etc. examples of previous websites can be found on the ESWRA website here: https://www.eswra.org/conference_main.php

-examples of previous websites can be found on the ESWRA website here: https://www.eswra.org/conference_main.php The conference flyer should be available for dissemination at the previous year’s conference.
-A representative of the local organisational committee (preferably the host Chair) should speak for approximately 5 minutes to present and publicise the conference at the final session of the previous year’s conference.
+The conference flyer should be available for dissemination at the previous year’s conference.
+A representative of the local organising committee (preferably the host Chair) should speak for approximately 5 minutes to present and publicise the conference at the final session of the previous year’s conference.

 The conference needs to be well publicised throughout the year, but especially on important dates such as the call for papers and deadlines for submission as well as registration dates.
-The local organisational committee holds the main responsibility, in liaison with the ESWRA Executive Administrator, to identify various ways to disseminate information in national and international networks.
+The local organising committee holds the main responsibility, in liaison with the ESWRA Executive Administrator, to identify various ways to disseminate information in national and international networks.

 It is also expected that a conference App or a Webapp will be made available for delegates’ easy access during the conference.
 This is particularly important for supporting other measures to minimise the conference environmental impact, such as avoiding the publication of unnecessary hard copies of the programme.